Eduardo Úrculo: Early years

 Círculo de Bellas Artes and at the Escuela Nacional de Artes Gráficas.
 Here, his spiky socialist realism was characterized by "lots of clenched fists and Guernica-style Picassoism".
 His drawings of factories have been described as "social painting" or "social expressionism". Úrculo's early black and white drawings were influenced by Francisco Goya.
-In 1958, he went to Paris and studied at the Académie de la Grande Chaumiere.
+In 1958, he went to Paris and studied at the Académie de la Grande Chaumière.

 Career

 Returning in 1959 to Oviedo, he opened a studio with the artist Zuco with whom he made the mosaic tile for ALSA.
 Military service took Úrculo to Tenerife in 1960 where he became acquainted with the surrealist artist Eduardo Westerdahl.
 Here he painted the only abstract work of his career.
 In 1962, he returned to Paris and painted in the style of figurative expressionism.
 Four years later, he went to Ibiza.
 In 1967, in Stockholm, he first encountered the American pop art of Andy Warhol, Roy Lichtenstein, and Robert Rauschenberg which he described as "un flechazo" ("love at first sight").
 He drew inspiration from this by incorporating vibrant color into his pieces.

 In the 1970s, while traveling to Portugal, Morocco and Ibiza, Úrculo began his many works featuring the female nude.
 Referred to as Úrculo's "Period Erotica", he emphasized "el culo" (the backside).
 Culis monumentalibus (2001), a provocative and massive sculpture measuring 4 m in height, is located in Oviedo's square, and caused great controversy when it was installed.